 Jon D’Amore was born and raised in Hudson County, New Jersey during the historic eras of the 1950s, ‘60s and ‘70s...and only a tunnel ride from midtown Manhattan.

 Immediately consumed by entertainment, education and growing up in a culture and heritage few have or will ever experience, Jon began studying the guitar at 7-years old, which groomed his love and knowledge of music.
 A seed had been planted.
 At 10, a Civil War story he wrote for a 5th grade project resulted in it being transformed into a small book and distributed throughout the county school system.
 Another seed had been planted.

 Jon played among the bands that proliferated the New York City, Long Island and Jersey Shore club scene, opened for touring acts, and by his mid-20s he became a session musician.

-While touring during the 1970s, Jon was also a feature writer for New Jersey’s 3rd largest newspaper, The Herald News, simultaneously allowing him to enjoy the best of his favorite worlds; Playing rock & roll...and writing.
+While touring during the 1970s, Jon was also a feature writer for New Jersey’s third largest newspaper, The Herald News, simultaneously allowing him to enjoy the best of his favorite worlds; playing rock & roll...and writing.